xcat2/goconserver/benchmark/README.md

-## consoleserver benchmark
+## goconserver benchmark
-This benchmark is to test the rest api performance of consoleserver.
+This benchmark is to test the rest api performance of goconserver.
 It could be used to compare the performance of bulk interface and the normal one.

 ## requirements